eternalgooner/ppb-string-converter/README.md

 # Logging
 There are 2 main forms of logging implemented
 - **Console**: When run in the console, all INFO level messages are printed to the screen
 - **Log file**: When the program is run, it will generate a log folder in the same directory as the jar file.
-In this directory will be a log file, logging all DEBUG & INFO messages.
+In this directory will be a log file, logging all DEBUG & INFO messages for a more detailed view of what the application is doing.

 # Design
 ## Patterns used
 - [x] Factory
 - [x] Strategy
 ## Diagrams
-###High level flow
+### High level flow

 ![flow chart](images/High_level_flow.png)

 # Testing
 ## Java version compatibility
 The program has been tested running on OpenJDK 12 and Java 8 runtimes.